UU-Human-Evolution/1MB438/Lab_0.1.pipes.md

 # go to the course folder
 cd ~/1MB438/RESULTS

-# create a new folder for today's lab
+# create a new folder for today's lab and enter it
 mkdir linux_pipes
+cd linux_pipes
 ```

 Now we will need files to experiment with.
 Let's download a text we can work with from Wikipedia using a program called `w3m`.
 It is a terminal-based web browser that can save the HTML as plain text.
 It will by default print the text to the terminal, so we have to tell `bash` to redirect the output to a file using the `>` character.